 It was designed to be part of a larger system that included their OB-Xa (and later OB-8) synthesizer and DMX drum machine so Oberheim added a parallel digital interface cable.
 The DSX connected to the DMX drum machine via a ¼" cable that contained the 96PPQ clock signal.
 The DSX also had other ¼" connectors in the back that allowed CVs and gates to be sent between to other devices that would accept that kind of signal.

 I had become a fan of Oberheim products so I also bought an Oberheim Xpander, (which I still own) and that is what I used with the CV/Gate outputs of the DSX.
-Marcus was also involved in the development of the Xpander and is still making interconnected products today for Line 6.
+Marcus was also involved in the development of the Xpander and, until his recent retirement, continued to make interconnected products for Line 6.

 The only way to save a piece of work with the DSX was to use a cassette tape drive (very carefully!).
 Fortunately Jim Cooper, who worked for Tom Oberheim until he started his own business (JL Cooper) came up with a retrofit for the DSX that added a floppy drive (back when the media was actually floppy), making it much more useable at gigs.